Looking for an Ectodermal Dysplasia specialist in Virginia?

 The enamel (outer layer of the tooth) of teeth can be affected as well – it can be brittle and thin or malformed.

-Patients with ED will need often from a young
+Patients with ED will need dental treatment often from a young age

-Patients with ED will need often from a young, age on (often age 2 and above) the care of a specialized dentist – a prosthodontist, who can provide the patient with cosmetic and functional needs.
+Patients with ED will often need from a young age (often age 2 and above) the care of a specialized dentist – a prosthodontist, who can provide the patient with cosmetic and functional needs.
 During childhood, an ED patient might receive several sets of complete or partial dentures while the upper and lower arches grow during development.

 After the patient is grown dental implants might be an option